Advising people fleeing domestic abuse

 Anyone fleeing abuse can get housing association accommodation but may face problems if they cannot pay the rent because they are not eligible for benefits.

-A former partner who is the parent of an EEA child who is in education also has the right to reside and /or if s/he is an EEA national themself may have other EEA rights.
+A former partner who is the parent of an EEA child who is in education also has the right to reside and/or if s/he is an EEA national themself may have other EEA rights.

 Refugees, etc and people who have claimed asylum

 A person who experiences domestic abuse in accommodation provided by the Home Office for asylum seekers, or while she is applying for it, can get specific help to move into refuge accommodation under Home Office procedures (pdf).
-ASAP provides a briefing (pdf) on the help victims should expect to receive.
+ASAP provides guidance on the help victims should expect to receive.
 It has an overview of the practical steps that need to be taken to secure a Home Office funded refuge placement through section 95/section 98 and after then on how to apply for section 4 support if their claim for asylum is refused.
 The Scottish Refugee Council can advise on this.

 People with limited leave